AUDIO VERSION: YouTube Podbean

 THE OLD TESTAMENT: THERE IS ONLY ONE GOD

 In the Old Testament, Yahweh is the only God talking when God is being quoted.
 In the Old Testament, there are 6,000 uses of Yahweh’s Name, but in most English translations of the Bible, Yahweh’s Name has been scrubbed out of the text and replaced with an all caps “LORD.”
 Why are we trying to hide specific references to Yahweh under a generic title for God?
 Because the Church needs you to believe in the Trinity doctrine.
 It’s pretty hard to sell the Trinity theory if she gives you a book that’s peppered with specific references to Yahweh.
-But if she replaces Yahweh with a generic title of respect–then she can teach you to think of all three of your Gods whenever you see the generic titles of Lord or God (see An Introduction to the Gods of the Bible).
+But if she replaces Yahweh with a generic title of respect–then she can teach you to think of all three of your Gods whenever you see the generic titles of Lord or God.
 Suddenly you’re thinking of Jesus as the good Shepherd when you read Psalm 23.
 But what David actually wrote was “Yahweh is my Shepherd, I shall not want.”
 David wasn’t referring to a Triune God.
 David was a monotheist and he believed that Yahweh was the only true God.
 You’ll find the Psalms peppered with specific references to Yahweh.
 There isn’t a single mention of Christ, and yet today the Church tells you that the psalms are loaded with Messianic prophecies.
 The New Testament apostles tell you this too, and everyone’s lying to you.
 Let’s hear it for good leadership.

 You’ve heard of the Ten Commandments.
 Well, if you have them hanging on your wall, you’d better take them down, because as a Christian, you’re violating them.
 You see the first command says that Yahweh is the only God and to worship any God other than Him is a terrible sin.
 In the Old Testament, Yahweh orders the immediate execution of anyone in the Israelite community who tries to worship any God other than Him.
 He also claims to be the only God in existence, the only God who will ever be, and He says that no one is like Him.
 There is absolutely no room for the worship of Jesus under the Old Covenant.